usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 Throughout the online identity lifecycle, CSPs SHALL maintain a record of all authenticators that are or have been associated with the identity.
 The CSP or verifier SHALL also maintain the information required for throttling authentication attempts when required, as described in section 5.2.2.

-The record created by the CSP SHALL contain the date and time the authenticator was bound to the account and SHOULD include information about the binding, such as the IP address or other device identifier associated with the enrollment.
+The record created by the CSP SHALL contain the date and time the authenticator was bound to the account and SHOULD include information about the binding, such as the IP address and any device identifier associated with the enrollment.
 If available, the record SHOULD also contain information about unsuccessful authentications attempted with the authenticator.

->**MG: Is the IP address really a device identifier?**

 #### 6.1.1.
 Enrollment